NGC3031/GoServer/README.md

-# GoServer
+# GoServers
-Basic Go server but git probs
+Basic Go servers experimenting
 So lets see if the sync worked
 Hmmm